Germany

 Germany is full of culture, history, undeniably beautiful scenery.

 From the beauty of the Black Forest to the romance of the Rhine Valley to buzzing cities there is something for everyone in Germany.
 Explore the buzzing cities and famous architecture or virtually untouched natural landscapes and outdoor adventure.
-In the weeks leading up to the cold weather, the Christmas markets bought cheer and light to the long winter nights and have become a highlight for many travellers.
+In the weeks leading up to the cold weather, the Christmas markets bring cheer and light to the long winter nights and have become a highlight for many travellers.
 A festive meeting place for locals to sell homemade decorations, toys, mulled wines and local delicacies.

 Read More...Berlin